Axlefublr/axlefublr.github.io/content/floorp/index.md

 # workspaces

-I used sidebery for a single reason: "worspaces".
+I used sidebery for a single reason: "workspaces".
 It calls it "panels", but no matter.
 It implements them via hiding and unhiding tabs as you move through the panels (not by default; it's an option), so you can probably imagine how hacky it feels to use. \
 Hilariously, it's still faster and smoother than workspaces were on vivaldi. \
 Well, floorp has workspaces built in!
 And they are completely and incredibly smooth!